nutaniabooks/Task4/README.md

 Summary:

-To play as many times you want with the computer
+To play as many times you want with the computer.

-There is a scoreboard to keep count on how many times you won and how many times the computer won
+There is a Scoreboard to keep count of how many times you won and how many times the computer won

 Author: